-- 20.11 Even though a person is staying at a home for a short interval the same processes must be followed to ensure that the person's needs are met safely and efficiently. - 20.12 It is also essential that self-administration is supported wherever possible, and that medication is returned to the person on returning to their permanent home:
+- 20.11 Even though a person is staying at the residential home for a short interval the same processes must be followed to ensure that the person's needs are met safely and efficiently. - 20.12 It is also essential that self-administration is supported wherever possible, and that medication is returned to the person on returning to their permanent home. - 20.13 Further guidance is available in the medication management guidance for respite care (appendix 4)